-September 2021: YPA launched the Virtual Peer Support program, an individual-focused peer mentorship program for LGBTQ students aimed at providing individual-focused peer mentorship to students from across the country.
+YPA launched the new expanded Virtual Peer Support program, increasing the impact to LGBTQ students from across the country.

-February 2022: YPA hosted the inaugural Acceptance Week program at Royal High School
+YPA hosted the inaugural Acceptance Week program at Royal High School in Simi Valley, California.

-March 2022: YPA launches the Virtual Support Group Program, available to LGBTQ students in 30 states
+YPA launches the Virtual Support Group program, available to LGBTQ students in 30 states.